Tolsia knocks off Tug Valley in overtime

 But even with Colegrove and May playing at a high level, Tolsia had Jesse Muncy.

-The sophomore, who was held to under 30-points for the first time in his four meeting with the rival Panthers, still managed 29 and hit many of those in key moments.
+The sophomore, who was held to under 30-points for just the second time in the in his five meetings with the rival Panthers, still managed 29 and hit many of those in key moments.

 And even when he wasn’t scoring, he found the open man and let him do the work.